How to use the transactional response token to debug a transactional API call?

 Once your POST successfully reaches the API endpoint, you should receive an **HTTP 201** confirmation and a unique **Transactional response** **token** representing the transaction.

-You can display information related to the transactional push notifications delivery using the Transactional response token in the debug toolarrow-up-right (Dashboard settings > Debug).
+You can display information related to the transactional push notifications delivery using the **Transactional response token** in the [debug tool](https://doc.batch.com/dashboard/settings/app-settings#transactional-api-debug-tool) (Dashboard settings > Debug).
 This allows you to check the effective sending time of a transactional push as well as the API call time to monitor potential latencies.